gbmitchell/math4610/HW2/problem_7.md

 will produce an executable **approximation.exe** that can be executed.

-**Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given two initial guesses with a root between them.
-The bisection root finding method is based off of the intermediade value therom.
-Bisection tests the endpoints of an interval using the function f(x), checks to make sure there is a difference in the sine to make sure a root exists, divides the interval in half and repeats the check for each half.
-Itterations are done to reduce the interval within a specified tolerance.
+**Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given two initial guesses for the root (guesses do not have to brakcet the root).
+The secant root finding method uses the secant line of f(x) at the initial guesses.
+Where the secannt line crosses the x axis is the approximation for the root.
+Recusivly applying the new approximation as one of the guesses will converge to a root.

 **Input:** There are six inputs needed in this cases.
-A defined function f(x), two initial guesses bracketing the root (initialGuess and initialGuess1), a tolerance (eps), a maximum amount of times to itterate (maxIteration), and the expected value of the root (exproot) to calculate the error for analizing the bisection method.
+A defined function f(x), two initial guesses for the root (initialGuess and initialGuess1), a tolerance (eps), a maximum amount of times to itterate (maxIteration), and the expected value of the root (exproot) to calculate the error for analizing the secant method.

-**Output:** The function returns a double precision value that represents an approximation for the root of a defined function f(x) given two initial guesses bracketing the root.
+**Output:** The function returns a double precision value that represents an approximation for the root of a defined function f(x) given two initial guesses for the root.

 **Usage/Example:**

 The code below uses two defined functions, f(x) = x^2 - 3 and f(x) = sin(Pi * x) as functions to find
 the roots of.
-We know that x^3 -3 has a root at sqrt(3) and sin(Pi * x) has a root at 2.0.
-In the following code, initial guesses were given that bracketed the known roots and error was calculated based on the known roots to analize the behavior of the bisection method.
+We know that x^2 - 3 has a root at sqrt(3) and sin(Pi * x) has a root at 3.0.
+In the following code, two initial guesses were given relativly close to these known roots and error was calculated based on the known roots to analize the behavior of the secant method.

 	#include <stdio.h>